ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3588-c/_sources/OK3588-C_Linux5_10_209_User_Manual.md.txt

 **Note: It is better not to set HDMI as the main screen.
 When the system starts, hot plug HDMI will cause QT application to exit.**

-According to the content of the comments in the uboot menu, we can get the uboot display menu setting rules:
+According to the content of the comments in the uboot menu, you can get the uboot display menu setting rules:

 1. hdmi0 and edp0 use the same port, and only one of the two can be used at the same time.
 2. Hdmi1 and edp1 use the same port, and only one of the two can be used at the same time.